 A typical feature of this is 'County Lines' criminal activity.
 Drug networks or gangs groom and exploit children to carry drugs and money from urban areas to suburban and rural areas.

-Indicators of this could be unaccounted for absence, or police involvement outside of the LA.
+Indicators of this could be unaccounted for absence from school or home, or police involvement outside of the LA.

 The school acknowledges that county line exploitation